Features

 Core capabilities (as implemented)

-When the server sends a command, Castrel Proxy executes it locally and returns stdout, stderr, exit_code, and timing.
+When the server sends a local_tool_call, Castrel Proxy executes a single command_line string locally and returns stdout, stderr, exit_code, and timing.

 2) Document operations (read / write / edit)